 The Bailiwick of Guernsey includes the islands of Alderney, Sark and Herm as well as the smaller islands of Jethou, Lihou, Brecqhou and Burhou.
 Although small in total land area, the islands contain a high density of archaeological remains including:

-- Mediaeval churches and castles
+- Medieval churches and castles

-- Extensive 18th and 19th century fortifications, gun batteries and coastal defence towers
+- 18th and 19th century fortifications

 Upcoming Société Events